eminorhan/gutenberg/README.md

 python -u create_dataset.py --wholedoc
 ```

-December 10, 2024 snapshot of the preprocessed dataset, containing a total of 58477 documents, together with 10M and 100M-word subsets of the full data (to be used for the BabyLM challenge), can be accessed from [this Hugging Face repository](https://huggingface.co/datasets/eminorhan/gutenberg_en_dec24).
+February 28, 2025 snapshot of the complete preprocessed PG corpus, containing a total of 73802 documents, can be accessed from [this Hugging Face repository](https://huggingface.co/datasets/eminorhan/gutenberg_feb25).
+The subset of the corpus containing only English language texts, containing a total of 58875 documents, can be accessed from [this Hugging Face repository](https://huggingface.co/datasets/eminorhan/gutenberg_en_feb25).